 The intervention focuses on three behavioral themes, informed by formative research: (1) sanitation, (2) personal hygiene, and (3) household environmental sanitation.
 Within these themes are eleven specific behaviors and practices that are targeted by the intervention.

-Intervention activities operate at three levels – community, group, household – and employ a variety of behavior change catalyzing and maintenance techniques, with intervention components that tap into a wide-range of motives to address behavioral antecedents and determinants at various levels of influence.
+Intervention activities operate at four levels – district, community, group, household – and employ a variety of behavior change catalyzing and maintenance techniques, with intervention components that tap into a wide-range of motives to address behavioral antecedents and determinants at various levels of influence.
 Key activities, amongst others, include community mobilization and commitment events, community conversations (guided by the Andilaye community conversations facilitator flipbook), and household counseling visits with caregivers (guided by the Andilaye ‘Gobez!’ [good job!] flipbook and household goal card).

 West Gojjam and South Gondar Zones of Amhara, Ethiopia